 Sometimes it becomes clear that a child may have more profound needs and more specialist guidance and support is required.
 If your child's needs are more complex, we may suggest that we ask the Local Authority for a Statutory Assessment.
-From September 2014, all children who have significant special needs will undergo an Education Health and Care (EHC) Assessment.
+From September 2014, all children who have significant special needs may undergo an Education Health and Care (EHC) Assessment.
 This may lead to an EHC Plan if it is decided that your child needs additional support beyond that provided through School Support.
-However, if their needs can be met through School Support, this will continue to be coordinated through a My Support Plan or a My Agreed Outcomes Plan.
+However, if their needs can be met through School Support, this will continue to be coordinated through a My Support Plan.